 *Speak to your healthcare professional for individualized recommendations.

-Snack: 1/2 ounce cheddar cheese; 4 wheat crackers (no trans fats); 1/2 cup whole milk or breast milk
+Snack: 1/2 ounce cheese; 4 100% whole grain wheat crackers (no trans fats); 1/2 cup whole milk or breast milk

-Lunch: 1 ounce roasted chicken minced; 1 tbsp of brown rice and 1-2 tbsp of black beans with minced tomatoes and 1/2 tsp olive oil; 1 to 2 tbsp cooked yellow peppers; 1/2 cup whole milk or breast milk; 1/2 banana
+Lunch: 1 ounce roasted chicken minced; 1 tbsp quinoa, buckwheat, or amaranth and 1-2 tbsp of black beans with minced tomatoes and 1/2 tsp olive oil; 1 to 2 tbsp cooked yellow peppers; 1/2 cup whole milk or breast milk; 1/2 banana

-Snack: 1/2 slice whole wheat toast with 1 tsp of non-hydrogenated margarine; 4 ounces of frozen mango chunks defrosted; 1/2 cup whole Kefir milk
+Snack: 1/2 slice 100% whole wheat toast, sprouted bread with 1 tsp of olive oil (coat on top of bread); 4 ounces of frozen mango chunks defrosted; 1/2 cup whole Keifer milk

-Dinner: 1 Tbsp serving of olives; rinse well & chop; 1 1/2 ounce chicken thigh minced; 1 to 2 tbsp mashed sweet potato mixed with 1 tbsp of sour cream or whole milk yogurt or mashed avocado; 1 to 2 tbsp of chopped green beans; 1/2 cup whole milk or breast milk
+Dinner: 1 1/2 ounce chicken thigh minced; 1 to 2 tbsp mashed sweet potato mixed with 1 tbsp of sour cream or whole milk yogurt and 1 tbsp of mashed avocado; 1 to 2 tbsp of chopped green beans; 1/2 cup whole milk or breast milk